nicholas-long/environment/zet/20230912192810/README.md

 - [x] need to use single quotes because commands can execute in double quotes, like for instance with backticks
 - changed to print tags only on lines with headings and next to the filename just in case
 - added script to find and edit markdown pages in my obsidian zk, but it doesn't work with files with single quotes in the name
+- [ ] this should also search notes and content from within the environment?

 ```bash
 # from zet/20221013021614/graphbrowser